Southern Neurosurgical Society Constitution and Bylaws

 Section 2: The selection of candidates for membership in the Society shall be limited to those practicing in the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia, the District of Columbia and the Commonwealth of Puerto Rico.

 Section 3: Active Member.
-Active Members shall be neurological surgeons who have been certified by the American Board of Neurological Surgery, Inc., who give proof of good professional standing and who hold an unrestricted license to practice medicine in a State, District or Commonwealth in the Southern Zone of the United States, unless by unanimous vote of the Executive Council, a specific exception to this rule be deemed advisable.
+Active Members shall be neurological surgeons who have been board-certified, who give proof of good professional standing and who hold an unrestricted license to practice medicine in a State, District or Commonwealth in the Southern Zone of the United States, unless by unanimous vote of the Executive Council, a specific exception to this rule be deemed advisable.
 Active Members may vote, hold office and serve on Committees.
 They shall be required to pay dues.

 Section 4: Associate Member.
 Associate Members shall be individuals who are not neurological surgeons who have shown distinction in research, clinical innovation or teaching in the field of neurology, neuroanatomy, neurochemistry, neuroendocrinology, neuro-opthalmology, neuropathology, neurophysiology, psychiatry, psychology, radiology or some other related discipline and practice their discipline in a State, District or Commonwealth in the Southern Zone of the United States.
 The total number of Associate Members shall not exceed 20 percent of the number of the total membership.
 No individual shall be elected to Associate Membership unless he/she has been certified by the board of certification in the field of his/her primary activity, if such board exists.
 Associate Members may not vote or hold office but may serve on Committees.
 They shall be required to pay dues.